 I recommend doing two proofreading passes on your script: One for typos and one for formatting.
 Any of your friends who are writers can catch the typos, but find someone who knows how a script should look.
 (It doesn't have to be a script consultant, but seeking one out certainly doesn't hurt).

 I can tell you firsthand as a contest reader that badly formatted scripts distract from the reading experience and determine whether or not the script advances to the next round.

-This step is crucial: Contests want their readers to remain as unbiased as possible.
+Many - not all - contests will ask you to remove all identifying information, including the WGA number from the cover page of your script.
+This is because contests want their readers to remain as unbiased as possible.
 All names, addresses, and any information about the writer should not be present on the title page.

-For the contest I read for, I don't believe it disqualifies your script, but it does for many contests and fellowships.
+For the contests I read for, I don't believe it disqualifies your script, but it does for many contests and fellowships.

 4. Choose Your Spec Scripts Ahead of Time

 If you're new here or not a screenwriter, a spec script is a speculative screenplay.
 The easiest way for me to explain a spec script?
 Think fanfiction for TV shows and movies.

 The point of a spec script is to demonstrate that you can write in that show's style.
 It's much harder than it looks.